 The PhD programme involves:

-- the elaboration and writing of a high-level scientific work that offers an original contribution to the field of music performance and/or creation written up as a "thesis", corresponding to about half the volume of a traditional PhD thesis in musicology;
+- the elaboration and writing of a high-level scientific work that offers an original contribution to the field of music performance and/or creation written up as a "thesis", corresponding to about two thirds of the volume of a traditional PhD thesis in musicology (app.
+200 pages);

 - an approach of experimental artistic practice in the fields of music performance or creation, culminating in a very high level "end-of-study performance" (or “recital”).